Neurofeedback for Autism

 What Does the Research Say About Neurofeedback and Autism?

-“Does neurofeedback work?,” is a question we get just about every day.
+“Does neurofeedback work for autism?,” is a question we get just about every day.
 Often because parents find neurofeedback in desperate internet searches in an effort to improve their child’s behavior, focus, and mental health.

 Neurofeedback has been around for decades and has thousands of research studies and over 3,000 peer reviewed studies to support its effectiveness.
 Many children with autism experience significant improvements in behavior (Carrick et. a, 2018 and Zivoder et. al, 2015) and it can be notable in significant improvements with attention and focus.